MarkoArsov/Wiki-ASP.NET/README.md

 # Wiki

-Wikipedia-like online encyclopedia developed using ASP.NET MVC (C#), HTML, CSS (Bootstrap) and JavaScript.
+Wikipedia-like online encyclopedia developed using ASP.NET MVC (C#), HTML, CSS (Bootstrap) and JavaScript

-Entries are stored using SQL database.
+Entries are stored using a SQL database

 ## Functionality